Cannabis withdrawal is real.

 Cannabis withdrawal syndrome can be triggered by not only quitting weed altogether, but also significantly decreasing your use of it.
 The minimum reduction needed to cause withdrawal varies from person to person, though, reflecting our individual biological differences, Fong says.

 “When you’re in a state of withdrawal… your body is working hard to get to normal function,” Fong tells Mic.
 “It’s such a stress on the body” — which explains why it feels like death.
 Abnormal serotonin levels can lead to nausea, for example.
+According to the DSM-5, symptoms of cannabis withdrawal include:

 If you’re a heavy, chronic cannabis user, you might begin to notice withdrawal symptoms roughly a day after you last used weed, Lin says (although Fong has seen symptoms emerge as early as a few hours later).
 They usually peak one to four days after the last use and gradually dissipate in a few weeks’ time.
 Benton’s experience fit this description.
 “By day three or four is when I really started to feel it,” she recalls.